Last updated on June 4th, 2018 at 04:43 am

 Be honest with yourself.
 Is your content actually getting shared on a regular basis?
 I know that social shares aren’t everything.
 However, the more shares your blog gets the more eyeballs on your content.

-More shares means your content is getting in front of more potential buyers, clients, people who’ll click on your affiliates and more subscribers and etc… It helps you accomplish your blogging goals, whatever that may be.
+More shares mean your content is getting in front of more potential buyers, clients, people who’ll click on your affiliates and more subscribers and etc… It helps you accomplish your blogging goals, whatever that may be.

 If you’re trying to monetize your blog, you need to get your content in front of potential buyers.